 What do we mean by ‘good practice’?

-- involved the development of proactive and innovative practice to minimise the challenges faced by a specific group of students (in relation to any of the protected characteristics, such as race, religion, disability etc.).
+- Developing proactive practice to minimise the challenges faced by a specific group of students (in relation to any of the protected characteristics, such as race, religion, disability etc.).

-- promoted inclusion through the provision of individual adjustments (this could take the form of a case study based on an anonymised individual student).
+- Providing individual adjustments for disabled students (this could take the form of a case study based on an anonymised individual student).

-- promoted independent learning to facilitate wider access to services, resulting in less dependence on others.
+- Promoting independent learning to facilitate wider access to services, resulting in less dependence on others.

-- produced demonstrable outcomes that promote equality of opportunity in access to learning or University services.
+- Producing demonstrable outcomes that promote equality of opportunity in access to learning or University services.

-They may also have involved a change in philosophy or strategy, or the removal of a physical barrier to access, or the introduction of a specific technology that has created a more inclusive learning environment or service provision.
+Good practice may also involve removal of a physical barrier to access, or the introduction of a specific technology that has created a more inclusive learning environment or service provision.

 How can you contribute?

-We welcome contributions from University staff, whether in academic roles or central services.
-Examples can be specific or as general as appropriate – the main requirement is to explain what you did, who you helped, any challenges you encountered on the way, and any evidence you have of positive results of your activity.
+We welcome contributions from University staff, whether in academic roles or professional services.
+Examples can be of work already undertaken or planned activity – the main requirement is to explain:

 For more details, please visit our Contribute a Case Study page.